Longfilename/short-documentation/app/templates/README.md

 * [ImageAlpha](https://pngmini.com/)
 * [JPEGmini](http://www.jpegmini.com/)

-To use, navigate to the `/src/images` directory and run the following:
+To use, navigate to the `images` directory and run the following:

 ```bash
 imageoptim -j -a -d ./